 Nigella sativa - Egypt - Organically Grown

-One of the top essential oils to help boost and strengthen the immune system.
+Rocky Mountain Oils' Black Cumin is one of the top essential oils to help boost and strengthen the immune system.
 Because it helps protect your respiratory tract, it helps you prevent/treat colds and coughs.
 Black cumin has helped treat bronchial spasm, spasmodic coughs, and colic.
 Some studies have shown it can help protect the lungs from being damaged by airborne chemicals.

 Is often used in the treatment of cancer.
 The Cancer Immuno-Biology Laboratory of South Carolina ran a series of experiments in which mice were infected with tumor cells.
 Two thirds of the animals treated with Black Cumin oil were still alive thirty days after being infected.
 In contrast, all of the mice that did not receive Black Cumin treatment died within thirty days.